stjudecloud/docs/docs/guides/genomics-platform/analyzing-data/cis-x.md

 ### Input file configuration

 cis-X requires six tab-delimited input files to be prepared in advance.
-These files can be uploaded via the [data transfer application] or [command line].
+These files can be uploaded via the [data transfer application](../managing-data/data-transfer-app.md) or [command line](../managing-data/command-line.md).

-[data transfer application]: ../data/data-transfer-app.md
-[command line]: ../data/command-line.md

 !!! note
     Even though CNV/LOH regions, somatic SNV/indels, somatic SVs, and